arangodb/docs/3.10/graphs-enterprise-graphs-getting-started.md

 When creating an EnterpriseGraph, you cannot have different number of shards per collection.
-To preserve the sharding pattern, the `_from` and `_to` attributes of the edges cannot be defined or modified.
+To preserve the sharding pattern, the `_from` and `_to` attributes of the edges cannot be modified.
 You can define any `_key` value on vertices, including existing ones.

 ## Migrating from Community Edition